leaktk/scanner/README.md

 ## TODO

+1. Add JSON scan kind
 1. Finish and test steps to make it usable inside PwnedAlert
-1. Figure out how to capture/quite logs from imported libs
-1. Add JSON scan kind
 1. Make sure features in the internal scanner are upstreamed here
 1. Delete exsting rust projets from crates.io
 1. Identify non-recoverable errors and have them log and exit